smart-on-fhir/health-cards/docs/index.md

   * created without `Resource.meta` elements
   * created without `Resource.text` elements
   * created without `Coding.display` elements
-* entire payload is minified (i.e., all optional whitespace has been stripped)
-* entire payload is gzipped before being signed (i.e., the signed bytes are the minified gzipped JSON payload object)

 The *QR-Ready Health Card* as a JWT is directly used as the text body of a QR code.
 If the resulting payload is larger than 4296 bytes, the issuer should refactor the resources into multiple *QR-Ready Health Cards*, populating `.vc.credentialSubject.fhirBundleSplit` with the number of cards in the set, and populating `.vc.credentialSubject.fhirBundleSet` with the same UUID for each card in the set.